RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 There are many cultural references and places mentioned in the Bible.
 Recent advances in archaeology have discovered some of these, lending weight to the authority of the Bible.

 Luke's use of different titles in other places has also been confirmed by archaeological discoveries.
 And the same careful and accurate person who wrote Acts also wrote Luke's gospel.
-In the introduction to his Gospel, he says this:
+In the introduction to the Gospel of Luke, he wrote:

 Paul probably wrote his letter to the Church in Rome from Corinth in 57 AD.
 In the middle of a list of personal greetings, he says, 'Erastus, the city treasurer, sends you his greetings…'